-- IFRS 7, Financial Instruments: Disclosures.
-In December 2011 this standard was amended to require disclosures upon transition from IAS 39, Financial Instruments: Recognition and Measurement, to IFRS 9, Financial Instruments.
-The amendments are effective on adoption of IFRS 9.
-Early adoption of these amendments is permitted where IFRS 9 is also early adopted.
-OSFI has indicated it will not allow early adoption of IFRS 9 for federally regulated insurance companies.
-The Company has not yet assessed the impact this amended standard will have on its financial statements. - IFRS 9, Financial Instruments.
+- IFRS 9, Financial Instruments.
 In July 2014, the International Accounting Standards Board (IASB) issued the complete version of IFRS 9, which brings together the classification and measurement, impairment and hedge accounting phases of the IASB's project to replace IAS 39, Financial Instruments: Recognition and Measurement.
 It requires financial assets to be recorded at amortized cost or fair value depending on the Company's business model for managing the assets and their associated cash flow characteristics.
 All financial assets are to be measured at fair value on the balance sheet if they are not measured at amortized cost.
 The new standard requires companies to account for expected credit losses from when financial instruments are first recognized and it lowers the threshold for recognition of full lifetime expected losses.
-Finally the standard introduces a substantially-reformed model for hedge accounting with enhanced disclosures about risk management activity.
-IFRS 9 will be effective for annual periods beginning on or after January 1, 2018.
+Finally, the standard introduces a substantially-reformed model for hedge accounting with enhanced disclosures about risk management activity.
+IFRS 9 was effective for annual periods beginning on or after January 1, 2019.
 However, the Company meets the eligibility criteria of the temporary exemption from IFRS 9 as provided by IFRS 4, Insurance Contracts ("IFRS 4") and has elected to defer the application of IFRS 9 until the effective date of the new insurance contracts standard IFRS 17, Insurance Contracts ("IFRS 17").
-The Company has not yet assessed the impact this standard will have on its financial statements.
+The Company has not yet assessed the impact this standard will have on its financial statements. - IFRS 17, Insurance Contracts.
+In May 2017, the IASB published IFRS 17 a comprehensive new accounting standard for insurance contracts covering recognition and measurement, presentation and disclosure, which replaces IFRS 4, Insurance Contracts and introduces consistent accounting for all insurance contracts.